wknishio/variable-terminal/doc/readme.txt

 After successfully connecting and authenticating to a server, the client console can receive text command inputs from the user.

-When the user types a command in client and press enter, this software checks if the command must be redirected to the external shell running on the server or if the command is a internal command of this software.
+When the user types a command in client and press enter, this software checks if the command must be redirected to the remote shell running on the server or if the command is a internal command of this software.

 Most of the functions of this software are executed by these internal commands.